 SCA Chicago Oﬃce

-The Application Period for the 2020 Chicago Summer Conservation Leadership Corps (CCLC) Program is now closed.
+The application period for the 2021 Chicago Summer Conservation Leadership Corps (CCLC) Program is now open.

-SCA’s 2020 Chicago Summer Conservation Leadership Corps Program will have crews of high school members, aged 15-19, working in forest preserves throughout the Chicago region.
-The crews will work Monday through Friday each week during the summer program.
+SCA’s 2021 Chicago Summer Conservation Leadership Corps Program will have crews of high school members, aged 14-19, working in forest preserves throughout the Chicago region.
+The crews will work Monday through Thursday each week during the summer program.
 Members work 28 hours per week.
-Please be on the lookout for updated application instructions for the 2021 season in February 2021!